bigscience-workshop/bigscience/jz/slurm/README.md

 ## Logging

-If we need to separate logs to different log files per node add: `%N` so that you have:
+If we need to separate logs to different log files per node add `%N` (for short hostname) so that we have:

 ```
 #SBATCH --output=%x-%j-%N.out